SirLich/sapiens-creative-mode/readme.md

 # 1.2.2

-- TODO: Fix issue with the creative move building
+ - Fixed incompatibility with Hammerstone 1.6.0